 When September rolls around, the clouds leave their hold on the sky, creating a perfect backdrop of clear and blue skies.
 The mountains wake up from their deep slumber during the Monsoon season and display their full bloom of beauty.
 This makes for a perfect trekking season up until November, which is a bit crowded.

+By December, winter is in full swing with occasional heavy snow.
+Since there are a lot fewer people and more wildlife, it is a perfect time to trek for the prepared.
+However, caution must be exercised to the fullest to prepare completely for the winter weather of the Himalayas.
 It is possible to do this trek in all seasons; however, in the winter, the Base Camp can sometimes be closed due to the snow level.
 In springtime, the huge rhododendron forests are in full bloom, which gives the trek an extra appeal.
 Despite various difficulties, Annapurna Base Camp is a lifetime achievement and is full of unexplainable accomplishments.

 Annapurna Base Camp Trekking Season